Jason Biggs: Career

 Biggs reprised his role as Jim Levenstein in American Reunion, which was released on April 6, 2012.
+One scene in American Reunion features frontal nudity by Biggs.
 In the summer of 2012, Biggs took a job voicing Leonardo on Nickelodeon in Teenage Mutant Ninja Turtles.
 He left the series during its second season and was temporarily replaced by Dominic Catrambone.
 Seth Green permanently took over the role from Biggs beginning in season 3, with Leonardo's voice change being explained in the show's universe, as it was due to his throat getting injured in a battle against Shredder.
 Biggs also plays the cowbell in the supergroup Yukon Kornelius.